jacobslusser/trestles/README.md

 # Aoloa
 Aoloa is an experiment in developing a single-page application (SPA) without using the popular JavaScript and CSS frameworks such as Angular, React, Knockout, Bootstrap, or even jQuery!

 The purpose is both as a learning exercise and a study in the pros and cons of using popular frameworks.
 In the past several years I've built many apps and websites using these libraries.
 Often they are a blessing, but sometimes they are a curse.
 I've been witness to an entire generation of young programmers who don't actually know how to program JavaScript.
-They only know how to use on the framework flavor of the month.
+They only know how to use the framework flavor of the month.

 Ever wondered how a client-side router works?
 Or what jQuery actually does when it makes an AJAX call?
 Or how Bootstrap displays a modal dialog?
 All of those questions and more will hopefully be answered in the form of a well-documented sample application.

 To prove the idea, I'll be creating a SPA that mimics all the UI elements of a popular chat app such as Skype&trade;, capable of running on Cordova, but in pure JavaScript.
-Will the result be insanely fast JavaScript? or copious amounts of boilerplate code?
+Will the result be insanely fast JavaScript or copious amounts of boilerplate code?
 Who knows?
 Only time will tell.

 ## Project Status
 I believe in the "release early, release often" mantra.
 The current state of the project is 'conception'.